 Scribophile, by far the best writing community I've come across.
-I live in the country and don't have the luxury of trying out a lot of real-life groups to find one that gives honest, constructive feedback.
+I don't have the luxury of trying out a lot of real-life groups to find one that gives honest, constructive feedback.
 Scribophile solves that problem.

 NaNoWriMo is an international event that happens every November, where you're challenged to write 50 000 words in a month.
 If you need motivating to get writing, having people keep you accountable to an arbitrary deadline can help.

 Agent Query is for writers who are (or think they are) ready to pitch.
 It'll help you to develop and refine those "other things" you have to write, besides your actual book.
 A word of warning to Aussies: if you're looking for an Australian agent check out the Australian Literary Agents' Association first.
 A lot of the Agent Query information is tailored to the US market.

-For reviews of Australian books I read in 2015, check out the "2015 challenge" category on my blog.
-For more reviews from 2016 and beyond, look in the "reviews" category.
+For more recent reviews of books I've read in 2015 and beyond, look in the "reviews" category.

 Still Alice by Lisa Genova.
 I read this just after my maternal grandmother passed from dementia, and it inspired me to begin my novel Forgetting Charlie (not currently published).

 1984 by George Orwell.
 As relevant as ever, and each time I read it I notice something new in it.